Python-SIP/sip/sphinx/directives.rst

         *code*
     %End

-This directive is used to specify handwritten code that is executed one the instance of a wrapped class has been created.
+This directive is used to specify handwritten code that is executed once the instance of a wrapped class has been created.
 The handwritten code is passed a dictionary of any remaining keyword arguments.
 It must explicitly return an integer result which should be ``0`` if there was no error.
 If an error